-Figure e Pa age 1-1.
-Locations of the Landfill and Community monitors in relation to the three SCAQMD sites that are used for regional comparisons 1-3 3-1.
-Wind rose from exceedance days during six continuous monitoring years at the Landfill monitoring site, illustrating the fetch that encompasses working portions of the landfill.
-3-3 4-1.
-Monthly average PM 10 concentrations for the Landfill and Community sites and three regional monitoring sites for 2008-2013.
-4-3 4-2.
-Wind roses of hourly data from the Landfill monitor for the months of June through September for 2010, 2011, 2012, and 2013 show the dominance of onshore wind flows in the summer, coupled with relatively low hourly averaged wind speeds, and illustrate the shift to SSE winds during 2011, 2012, and 2013 compared to 2010 4-4 5-1.
-Aerial image of the Sunshine Canyon Landfill and the surrounding area, showing the wind direction sectors representing the landfill source used for selecting data for analysis from the Landfill monitor and the Community monitor.
-5-2 5-2.
-Aerial image of the Sunshine Canyon Landfill and the northern portion of the SoCAB, showing the wind direction sector representing the SoCAB source used for selecting data for analysis to compare with the landfill wind direction sectors depicted in Figure 5-1.
-5-3 5-3.
-Notched box plot of six-year hourly average PM 10 concentrations for northerly and southerly wind sectors for working and non-working days and for working and non-working hours within those days for the Landfill and Community monitor sites 5-5 5-4.
-Notched box plot of six-year hourly average BC concentrations for northerly and southerly wind sectors for working and non-working days and for working and non-working hours within those days for the Landfill and Community monitor sites 5-7 6-1.
-Summary of six consecutive years of quantitative estimates of the average regional contribution to ambient PM{10} levels on non-working days, the additional regional contribution associated with increased activity levels on working days, and the average hourly landfill contribution on working days for the Landfill and Community monitor sites.
-6-4 6-2.
-Summary of six consecutive years of quantitative estimates of the average regional contribution to ambient BC levels on non-working days, the additional regional contribution associated with increased activity levels on working days, and the average hourly landfill contribution on working days.
-6-6
+Figure Page 1-1.
+Locations of the Landfill and Community monitors in relation to the three SCAQMD PM 10 sites and four MATES IV BC sites used for regional comparisons 1-2.
+Linear regression, and R-squared values for BC vs. compensated BC-Gap at the Sunshine Berm Station and the Van Gogh Station1-5 1-3.
+Box plot showing comparison of BC and BC Compensated values at the Sunshine Berm Site and the Van Gogh Site1-6 3-1.
+Wind rose from exceedance days during seven continuous monitoring years at the Landfill monitoring site, illustrating the fetch that encompasses working portions of the landfill 4-1.
+Monthly average PM 10 concentrations for the Landfill and Community sites and three regional monitoring sites for 2008-20144-3 4-2.
+Wind roses of hourly data from the Landfill monitor for the months of June through September for 2010, 2011, 2012, 2013, and 20144-4 4-3.
+Daily average PM 10 concentrations for the Landfill and Community sites and three regional monitoring sites for June and July in 2010 and 20144-5 5-1.
+Concentrations of black carbon at the two landfill stations by month and time of day 5-2.
+A comparison of regional BC concentrations from July 2012 through June 2013 at landfill sites and MATES IV monitoring stations5-2 6-1.
+Sunshine Berm station wind roses over the seven years of monitoring data6-2 6-2.
+Community site wind roses over the seven years of monitoring data6-3 6-3.
+Black carbon pollution roses for the Community site showing the directions associated with highest BC concentrations and the directions associated with BC concentrations that are higher than those at the Landfill site 6-4.
+Aerial image of the Sunshine Canyon Landfill and the surrounding area, showing the wind direction sectors representing the landfill source used for selecting data for analysis from the Landfill monitor and the Community monitor 6-5.
+Aerial image of the Sunshine Canyon Landfill and the northern portion of the SoCAB, showing the wind direction sector representing the SoCAB source used for selecting data for analysis 6-6.
+Notched box plot of seven-year hourly average PM 10 concentrations for northerly and southerly wind sectors for working and non-working days and for working and non-working hours within those days for the Landfill and Community monitor sites6-9